Cocaine Detox: Everything you Need to Know

 • Financial problems – Cocaine is not just addictive; it is also expensive.
 Those who develop a habit may find it difficult to finance it.

 • Physical damage – Sustained cocaine use can cause damage to your nose, specifically the cartilage.
-Over time, the cartilage can wear away completely leaving users with only one nostril.
+Over time, the cartilage can wear away completely, leaving users with only one nostril.

-• Personality change – The effects of cocaine can include over-confidence and aggression.
-This can result in taking silly risks upsetting those close to you.
+• Personality change – The effects of cocaine can include overconfidence and aggression.
+This can result in taking silly risks, upsetting those close to you.
 Consistent use may result in the user being alienated from those who care about them.

 What Is Involved In A Typical Cocaine Detox?

-A typical cocaine detox an essential part of your addiction recovery programme as its the process of removing all the harmful toxins that are associated with the drug completely out of your system.
-This means that the physical harm that the drug causes can effectively be reduced so they phycological side of treatment can truly begin.
+A typical cocaine detox is an essential part of your addiction recovery programme as it is the process of removing all the harmful toxins that are associated with the drug completely from your system.
+This means that the physical harm that the drug causes can effectively be reduced so the psychological side of treatment can truly begin.

 Physical side effects of cocaine abuse include: